Aron-M/Aron-Hangman-Game-PP3/README.md

 ### Application Goals
-* Create a wordz based guessing challenge for the user.
+* Create a words based guessing challenge for the user.
 * Provide the user with an interface to input required actions for the game to be played.
 * Include visuals of the user's current status within the game as they play.
 * Inform the user when they have used all their chances, or if they have won the game.